barbagroup/snake-repro/reviewers.md

 > 11- The outflow boundary conditions issues were explored at length in the 1990’s by Phil Gresho and other researchers and documented in the Int.
 J Num.
 Meth.
 Fluids.
 It would seem to be a rather obvious source for gleaning greater insight on what is happening in this study.

-In the revised version of the manuscript, we cite the report from Sani and Gresho (1994) to reflect on how choosing adequate outflow boundary conditions can be a frustrating exercise (see [change](https://www.authorea.com/users/99991/articles/121035/commits/fadc4f3e37a6a26046499483a62096c710bf53c2)).
+In the revised version of the manuscript, we cite the report from Sani and Gresho (1994) to highlight how choosing adequate outflow boundary conditions can be a frustrating exercise (see [change](https://www.authorea.com/users/99991/articles/121035/commits/fadc4f3e37a6a26046499483a62096c710bf53c2)).
 _"We have made some attempts at shedding more light on the difficult and unresolved area of seeking good OBCs for incompressible flow simulations.
 It has been an exercise in frustration and we are not thrilled with the results obtained, even though they may still be useful to some researchers; thus we pass the baton."_ (Sani and Gresho, 1994)

 _References:_